Cassa Depositi e Prestiti: Early beginnings

+Italian Republic, 1946–present

 Over time, the legal form of the Cassa Depositi e Prestiti also changed: it started out as a bank, albeit under the aegis of the State, but was first transformed into a general directorate of the Ministry of the Treasury (1898) and then became fully autonomous with the enactment of Law No 197 of 13 May 1983, after which it was recognised as having its own legal status, distinct from that of the State, with Law No 68 of 19 March 1993.

 Decree Law No. 269 of 30 September 2003 transformed it into a joint-stock company by taking over the rights and obligations of the institution; the law also stipulated that a ministerial decree would regulate the functions and activities of the new company.
 The regulation was then issued by Decree of the Ministry of Economy and Finance of 5 December 2003.
 This allowed 65 banking foundations to join the shareholding structure, which were allocated preferred stocks amounting to 30% of the share capital.

 On 1 January 2006, the operational structure changed again with the incorporation by Cassa Depositi e Prestiti of the Infrastrutture S.p.A. company, which had been established by CDP in 2002 for the purpose of financing, in various forms, the construction of infrastructure and large public works.
 Its sphere of operations encompasses various sectors: from large-scale industry to international cooperation, from the development of small and medium-sized enterprises to the support of their growth in size and internationalisation, from the support of public administration to the management of real estate, from the regeneration of tangible and intangible infrastructure to the facilitation of energy efficiency and technology transfer.

+In late 2009, as credit conditions tightened after the 2008 financial crisis, CDP started lending to small and medium enterprises through banks.

 On 5 December 2018, the 2019-2021 Business Plan was approved with the aim of mobilising resources of €200 billion over three years to support businesses, infrastructure and the region.

-In October 2019, Giovanni Gorno Tempini, who served as CEO of CDP from 2010 to 2015, was appointed chairman, taking over from Massimo Tononi, the former Goldman Sachs banker who resigned on the grounds of incompatibility with CEO Fabrizio Palermo.
+In 2021, the Patrimonio Rilancio fund was launched at CDP, originally intended to provide some 40 billion euros of financing; by 2023, it had invested just around 1 billion euros.

 In July 2022, rating agency Moody's cut the outlook from stable to negative, along with 13 other Italian financial institutions.

+Since 2023, CDP has increasingly been working on transactions to return to domestic ownership companies that were acquired by foreign investors.
+In 2023, Italy’s government presented plans to set up an investment fund backed by CDP to promote startups investing in artificial intelligence (AI).

 Assets

-CDP is today the third largest Italian bank according to the value of the total assets owned by the group (around 510 billion euros in 2020), after the banks UniCredit and Intesa Sanpaolo.
 Cassa Depositi e Prestiti manages the entire Italian Postal savings that represent its first source of financial resources.
 These resources are used by the bank to lend money to the Italian State or local governments, acquire strategic equities and invest in financial, infrastructural and economical projects considered strategic for the development of the Italian economy.